wliusjtu/Q-WLS/README.md

 **Usage:**
 1. run mexFile.m to compile the file first.
-2. run Test.m for examples usage of the function.
+2. run Test.m for example usage of the function.

 ---------------------------------
  **Related Work:**